ggonnella/fastsubtrees/docs/paper.md

 # Subtree extraction benchmarks

-Benchmarks were performed on a Linux server with Intel Xeon E7-4850 2.0 Ghz CPU and 1 Tb RAM.
+Benchmarks were performed on a MacBook Pro 2021 with Apple M1 Pro CPU and 32 Gb RAM.
 Running times were measured as an average of 3 runs using GNU time version 1.9 [@GNUtime].
 For the tests Python version 3.10.2 was used.
+The tested version of fastsubtrees was 1.3.

-The NCBI taxonomy tree used for the tests was downloaded on May 28, 2022 from the NCBI FTP website [@NCBI:FTP].
+The NCBI taxonomy tree used for the tests was downloaded on October 7, 2022 from the NCBI FTP website [@NCBI:FTP].
-For downloading and keeping up-to-date a copy of the dump files using Python we developed the _ntmirror_ package (located in the directory ``ntmirror`` of the source code repository, version 1.1.0)
+For downloading and keeping up-to-date a copy of the dump files using Python we developed the _ntmirror_ package (located in the directory ``ntmirror`` of the source code repository, version 1.3.0)
-[@NTMIRROR] installable using ``pip install ntmirror``.
+[@NTMIRROR] installable using ``pip install ntmirror`` (if the ``mariadb`` package was previously installed).
-The tree contained 2949637 nodes as of May 28, 2022.
+The tree contained 2447574 nodes.
 The generation of the tree representation of the NCBI taxonomy tree from the dump files using the _fastsubtrees-construct_ script required
-23 minutes and 35 seconds (average of 3 runs).
+9 minutes and 23 seconds (average of 3 runs).

 An alternative to the use of _fastsubtrees_ is to store the tree data in a SQL database and extract subtrees using hierarchical SQL queries.
-We implemented this solution in _ntmirror_: the dump data is loaded into a MariaDB database (version 10.6.8) and the script _ntmirror-extract-subtree_, based on SQLAlchemy allows to extract a subtree using SQL.
+We implemented this solution in _ntmirror_: the dump data is loaded into a MariaDB database (version 10.6.10) and the script _ntmirror-extract-subtree_, based on SQLAlchemy allows to extract a subtree using SQL.

 To select subtrees of different sizes for the benchmarks, we started from the